bigchipbag/samsung-update-stopper/README.md

 # usage

-Make sure you have the adb package, debug mode enabled, and fingerprint trusted for debugging If you use the debloat, make sure you have fdroid and openboard installed as it would disable samsung honeyboard keyboard.
+Make sure you have the adb package, debug mode enabled, and fingerprint trusted for debugging.

+If you use the debloat, make sure you have fdroid and openboard installed as it would disable samsung honeyboard keyboard.

 Run the .bat file in the ADB.exe directory